HSchoolboyEr/WhatThisFuncDo/tools/linear_models/README.md

 - Extracting graph characteristics by `igraph` (example in `graph_worker.py`)
 - data with graph structure also [here](../../data/for_linear_models/) with postfix `_feature`
 - in file `linear_model` presented results of experiments with only LINEAR models
-- all resulst with graphics you can see in this [presentation](../pdf/)
+- all result with graphics you can see in this [presentation](../pdf/)